 If you sit at a desk for 6+ hours a day, cobra pose might be the single most useful exercise you're not doing.
 That's not an exaggeration.
 Your spine spends all day in flexion (rounded forward), your chest tightens, your hip flexors shorten, and your back extensors basically fall asleep.
 Cobra reverses all of that in one movement.

-This guide covers both variants you'll see in FitCraft: the static hold (great for building endurance in your back extensors) and the dynamic cobra (better for building strength through repetitions).
+This guide covers both variants you'll see in FitCraft: the static hold (good for building endurance in your back extensors) and the dynamic cobra (better for building strength through repetitions).
 Plus the mistakes that turn a back-strengthening exercise into a back-hurting one, and how to progress from baby cobra all the way to full extension.

 How to Do Cobra Pose (Step-by-Step)